microsoft/Data-and-Agent-Governance-and-Security-Accelerator/README.md

 - Fabric + OneLake placeholders live under `fabric.oneLakeRoots[]` and `fabric.workspaces[]`.
 Scripts `26-29` in `run.ps1` are commented out until they can gracefully ignore empty arrays, so populate these blocks now and uncomment the lines when you are ready to register/scan Fabric resources.
 - Need to postpone an Azure Policy assignment?
 Set `"enabled": false` on that entry in `azurePolicies`.
 The assignment script logs the skip and leaves the declaration in place for later.
 - Want a field-by-field explanation?
 See `docs/spec-local-reference.md` for the table that maps each spec parameter to the scripts that consume it.
 - Know Your Data evidence flow is fully spec-driven: the `dlpPolicy`, `labels`, and `retentionPolicies` blocks define what the `m365` tag publishes, while `activityExport` controls the Management Activity/Audit offload that keeps KYD prompts and alerting in sync.
-Pair this README with `docs/dspm-sales-narrative.md` to brief operators on the why/how.
+See [Why DSPM for AI?](./docs/WhyDSPM.md) to understand the business value of each step.

 ---